 Mistake #3: Not Diversifying My Investments

-When I first started investing in Magic cards, I would only buy cards from one set or one type of card.
+When I first started investing in MTG cards, I would only buy cards from one set or one type of card.
 At times I would become really focused on one set and just start buying up all sorts of cards from that particular set.
 This led to me having a portfolio that was not diversified, and I was at risk of losing a lot of money if that particular set or card type became less popular.

 I think I’ve mentioned many times here that I really like The Dark set from 1994.
 There were times I would almost binge buy cards from this set and not even look at other cards.
 So I really like City of Shadows!
 SUE ME! (haha)